Dropping the third nap:

 It can be confusing to figure out when, exactly, your own child is ready to drop their third nap of the day, also known as their ‘catnap’.
 The third nap is shorter than the other two and can last up to one sleep cycle, which is approximately 45 minutes.

-Once your baby is 6-9 months, it will be a good time to start this transition.
 A sign that your child is ready to drop this nap is that their routine is starting to shift slightly.
-If their two longer naps are well established, it shows that your child’s inner sleep clock, also known as sleep circadian rhythm, is aligned.
+If the first two naps are well established (especially the lunch time nap), it shows that your child’s inner sleep clock, also known as sleep circadian rhythm, is aligned.
 Another sign is that you just can’t seem to put them down for their third nap, no matter how hard you try!

 Signs that your baby still needs the third nap